DayArnaud/DayArnaud/README.md

 -->

 - 🔭 I’m doing an intensive bootcamp at Cubos Academy and Computer Science at Estácio University as a second degree.
-- 🌱 Technologies: Node, React, HTML, CSS, API Rest, Express, Typescript, PostgreSQL, MongoDB.
+- 🌱 Technologies: Node, React, Angular, Ruby on Rails, HTML, CSS, API Rest, Express, Typescript, PostgreSQL, MongoDB.
 - 💬 Ask me about technical recruitment ;D
 - 📫 How to reach me: dayanearnaud@gmail.com
 - 😄 Pronouns: She/her.